-NOW, THEREFORE, BE IT RESOLVED BY THE COUNCIL OF THE CITY OF GLENDALE that the amount of operating revenue to be transferred from Glendale Water and Power for the fiscal year 2014-15 shall be continued to be suspended of said Water Works and the absolute sum of \$20,357,000, or 10.9% of said Electric Works, and that such reduction is necessary to insure the sound financial position of the Glendale Water and Power Department.
+NOW, THEREFORE, BE IT RESOLVED BY THE COUNCIL OF THE CITY OF GLENDALE:

+- The amount of operating revenue to be transferred from Glendale Water and Power Surplus Fund for the fiscal year 2015-16 shall be continued to be suspended of said Water Works, and that such suspension is necessary to insure the sound financial position of the Glendale Water and Power Department. - 2.
+The absolute sum of \$20,107,000, or 10.2% of said Electric Works operating revenue, shall be transferred from the Electric Works Revenue Fund to the Glendale Water and Power Surplus Fund and further transferred to the General Reserve Fund for fiscal year 2015-16, and that such reduction from 25% to 10.2% of operating revenues is necessary to insure the sound financial position of the Glendale Water and Power Department.